 - Do not use the power button to stop a roast.
 If a roast appears to be going too dark, just turn off the "Gas" switch, located on the control board, and the roaster will begin its normal cooling cycle.
 Turning off the "power" switch will prevent the beans from cooling, and they will begin to smolder and generate smoke.
 Always allow the roasted beans to cool before removing them from the roaster. - Always use the measuring can supplied with the roaster.
-Fill two cans, level to the top, with green beans.
-This is approximately 2.8 pounds of green coffee and will yield approximately 2.4 pounds of coffee roasted on a # 5 setting.
-Do not overfill the cans, under fill the cans, or use a can other than the one supplied with the roaster.
+Fill the can with green beans level to the top of the can.
+This is approximately 1.4 pounds of green coffee and will yield approximately 1.2 pounds of coffee roasted on a # 5 setting.
+Do not overfill the can, under fill the can, or use a can other than the one supplied with the roaster.
 Doing so will cause inconsistent results and loss of coffee.
 If the can is lost, please contact us for a replacement. - Keep the roaster clean.
 Refer to the Roaster Maintenance section for proper cleaning procedures.
 It is important to maintain the roaster to keep it operating at its best. - Do not leave the roaster to run completely unattended.
 As with any appliance, unusual conditions such as a power outage, blocked vent, or failure to properly maintain the roaster can cause coffee to smolder and generate smoke in the roast chamber.
 It is good practice to be within earshot of the roaster when operating so you can respond if any of these conditions should occur. - Be careful not to chip or scratch the glass roasting chamber.
 The roasting chamber is made of very high quality ceramic glass which is capable of handling thermal stress greater than that produced by the roaster.
 The glass will not however handle thermal cycles after being damaged due to impact or abrasion.
-The roasting chamber must be handled with care at all times.
-Sonofresco will not be held liable for breakage.
+The roasting chamber is expensive and must be handled with care. sonofresco will not be held liable for breakage.